yzygitzh/yzygitzh.github.io/_posts/2018-11-15-leetcode-summary.markdown

     * O(n) space if we update answer while enumerating all palindromes.
 * [139 Word Break]({{ leetcode }}139.cpp)
     * Given a dictionary and a string, judge whether the string can be cut into words from dictionary.
-    * O(nm) time, where n is string length and m is maximum word length, typical 1D/1D.
+    * O(nmd) time, where n is string length, m is maximum word length and d is dict size, typical 1D/1D.
 * [140 Word Break II]({{ leetcode }}140.cpp)
     * Output all possible answers in Word Break.
     * O(nm) time, 1D/1D.
 Use trie.